chenaciousD/website/content/projects/LearningExperiments/index.md

 ---

 ## My motivation behind these experiments
 After reading the [Alignment Problem](https://brianchristian.org/the-alignment-problem/) and taking a deep learning class from [fast.ai](https://course.fast.ai/).
-I was interested in learning how some of the learning methods worked in practice.
+I was interested in learning how some of the deep learning methods worked in practice.

 ## Training my own Image Classifier